sjinks/wp-two-factor-auth/readme.txt

 * Added support for HOTP!
 * If HOTP is going close to off sync, the user is noticed.
 * Fixed an unclosed <strong> on admin settings page.
+* Email delivery users always use the site default algorithm.

 = 4.1.2 =
 * Added German translation (Thanks Michael Schwark)